kennyws/kennywatts.github.io/_pages/about.md

 Quotes
 ======

+> "Reflect that nothing merits admiration except the spirit."
+> — Seneca

+> "Whereof one cannot speak, thereof one must be silent."
+> — Wittgenstein

-“Reflect that nothing merits admiration except the spirit” - Seneca “Whereof one cannot speak, thereof one must be silent” - Wittgenstein “Learn what is to be taken seriously and laugh at the rest” - Herman Hesse
+> "Learn what is to be taken seriously and laugh at the rest."
+> — Hermann Hesse